DataToKnowledge/dockerfile/spark/README.md

 Indeed we need to use [xip.io](http://xip.io/) in order to resolve masters' hostname avoiding to install a DNS server so the script generates an adequate master's hostname.

 ## TODO
 The services in this repo comes with the default configuration.
-We need to improve
+We need to customize these to match our needs (i.e. setup ZooKeeper and use right ip addresses)